KrakenMare/NR-CORE-DOCKERIZED/README.md

 # Commands

 All commands should be ran from the NR-Core/ directory.
-It should be at the same file as the Dockerfiles.
+It should be at the same level as the Dockerfiles.

 ## Starting
 This will start all three containers detached.